mlesniak/port-scanner/README.md

 ## Building

-We use [go-bindata](https://github.com/a-urth/go-bindata), hence to build you have to
+To build and install port-scanner under `$GOPATH` you have to

     git clone git@github.com:mlesniak/port-scanner.git
+    go install

+We use [go-bindata](https://github.com/a-urth/go-bindata) to embed files in `data/`, hence to build `bindata.go`, you have to

     go-bindata data/
-    go install

 If you have not installed `go-bindata`, use